Dodge Center, Minnesota: History

 Dodge Center's first newspaper, the Dodge Center Press, began publication in 1874.
 The Dodge Center Star was established in 1890 by Edgar Stivers.
 The two papers merged in 1936 to become the Dodge Center Star-Record.

 Along with the Kinney House, the Windsor Hotel developed a fine reputation throughout the region.
 A third hotel, the Hartley House, was built just south of the Chicago Great Western station.
 It burned one night, killing a traveling female teacher.

 Dodge Center's first permanent doctor was Steven W. Ranson, who began practicing there in June 1870.
 He also opened a drug store in 1872.
 In 1875 Dr. James A. Garver, of Ohio, moved from Wasioja to Dodge Center, where he continued to live and practice the rest of his life.

 The Joseph Garrison post of the Grand Army of the Republic was established with 22 charter members in 1885.
 Garrison was the second man from Dodge County to lose his life in the American Civil War.
 He died in Libby Prison of wounds suffered in the Battle of Bull Run.

 A large three-story roller mill was built in 1887.
 It had a national reputation for the fine quality of its flour and won first prize at the Chicago World's Fair in 1893.
 The mill and its brand were later sold.
 It was later destroyed by fire.

 The Minnesota and Northwestern Railroad came to Dodge Center in 1885, the name being changed to Chicago Great Western in 1892.
 The track ran from Minneapolis, MN to Oelwein, IA.
 The last section of track to be completed was the long trestle across the Zumbro River, north of Dodge Center.

 Religion had an early start in Dodge Center.
 The Seventh Day Baptists organized in 1859 and the settlers erected a building in 1865.
 They moved it into the village of Dodge Center and dedicated it in 1873.
 Today, Dodge Center continues this seventh day tradition with the modern Dodge Center Seventh-day Adventist Church.

 The Sunday Baptists built a church in 1874 in the southern part of the village.
 A tornado demolished the building in 1880.

 The Methodist Church was constructed in 1878 and was used by the congregation until 1958 when it moved into the current building.
-The Congregational Church community began to move to Dodge Center from Wasioja, MN in 1875.
+The Congregational Church community began to move to Dodge Center from Wasioja, Minnesota in 1875.